How we choose, what we won't say, and who pays for the writing

 - Reorder resort recommendations based on partner commission rates.

-Affiliate revenue is the single revenue source.
+Affiliate revenue is the single intended revenue source.
 Operating costs (hosting, data feeds, editorial time) come out of it.
 The leftover funds the next set of pages.

 How to flag a mistake

 We get things wrong.
 Prices drift more than once a week.
 Restaurants rebrand.
 Dive sites close for reef recovery.
 A pattern we relied on last year may not hold this year.
 When we're wrong about something specific, the correction is public, dated, and signed at the bottom of the affected page.
+See the public corrections log for the full record.

 Editorial and operations contact

-Editorial questions, source verification, partnership enquiries: editorial@maldivesidylls.com.
+Editorial questions, source verification, partnership enquiries: editorial@.

-Operations, billing, technical issues: operations@maldivesidylls.com.
+Operations, billing, technical issues: operations@.

 Press, syndication, the occasional academic enquiry: same editorial address.
 We try to reply within two business days.